fonimus/ssh-shell-spring-boot/README.md

 * [Basic sample](./samples/basic), no actuator, no security, no sessions

-* [Complete sample](./samples/complete), actuator, security and sessions dependencies and configurations
+* [Complete sample](./samples/complete), actuator, security dependencies and configurations